kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 ### The External Snapshot Session Sidecar

-The `external-snapshot-session` sidecar is a community provided container that handles all aspects of Kubernetes snapshot session management for the SP.
+The `external-snapshot-metadata` sidecar is a community provided container that handles all aspects of Kubernetes snapshot session management for the SP.
 The sidecar should be configured to run under the authority of the CSI driver ServiceAccount,